Research and development advances

 Floating facility installation support buyers guide

 It goes without saying that oil and gas field operators expect their floating facilities to be installed safely, on time and within budget.
-They also welcome increased efficiencies, seamless project management, efficient data integration and reduced costs.
+They also welcome increased efficiencies, seamless project management and efficient data integration.
 Download this e-book for optimised lifetime station-keeping solutions that serve oil and gas fields in any water depth.